bradcoxy/freedom-city/README.md

 Welcome to the dystopian paradise of Freedom City!
 It is a fork of the official H.E.L.I.X roleplay framework that all can use.

-This project, using our roleplay framework is the first step to a HELIX Metaverse with Project Oddysseus.
+This project - using our roleplay framework, is the first step to a HELIX Metaverse with Project Oddysseus.

 ## Features
 - Player Class System